Storyflow

 To build a game design document with AI, start with the one-line vision and three pillars, define the core loop and mechanics, map the systems and progression, and build the world and characters.
 Then use an AI canvas to draft each section from your notes and to pressure-test the design for holes and contradictions.
 Keep it living by linking sections instead of burying them, and make it visual so the team keeps it open.
 A GDD is a decision log, not a design essay, and AI handles the drafting and maintenance while you make the design decisions.

-The principle that makes a GDD work: a GDD is a decision log, not a design essay.
+The principle that makes this work: a GDD is a decision log, not a design essay.
 A long, polished document that nobody updates is worthless by month three.
 The goal is a living record of what the game is and why, structured so the team can find a decision in seconds and the AI can keep it current as the design changes.

 Key takeaways: